 Recaps of the programs from our recent General Membership Meetings.

-Marina Goren discusses how being an incumbent used to give you an immediate advantage over the rest of the competition.
+Marina Goren discussed how being an incumbent used to give you an immediate advantage over the rest of the competition.
 However, in today's world other strategies and techniques are needed to succeed.

 Louise Pulini, CF APMP Secretary, APMP NY Liberty Chapter